tolgadurak/credit-module-challenge/README.md

 ```

 ### Docker way
-You can also run entire stack in docker by using the command below.
+You can also run entire stack in Docker by using the command below.
 Please make sure you are on the root directory of project.
 ```
 CONFIG_SERVER_VERSION=SNAPSHOT LOAN_API_VERSION=SNAPSHOT docker compose -f compose-local.yaml up -d
 ```